 You can’t see it in these pictures but there is a light pink table cloth under this bright pink one.
 I cut the one on top about 6″ smaller than the bottom one, then scalloped the edges using a medium paper plate as a guide.
 It turned out so cute.
 I don’t have a photo of that step but if you’d like to hop over to instagram I have a photo of the table before it’s television debut.
 I like sharing on instagram so if you want more ideas on decorating and organizing follow me over there.

 Sharing how to create an inexpensive table for Spring Brunch on television was a great experience.
-I love sharing ideas and hope you get a spark of creativity while viewing them.
-If they send me a link to the segment I will add it here.
+I love sharing ideas and hope you get a spark of creativity from me sharing.
 It was a jam packed 2 1/2 minutes and went by extremely fast.
+They didn’t send me the link to the spot so unfortunately I won’t be able to share it here.